0-0w/Digit_recognition/README.md

 ## Results

 The trained models achieve an impressive accuracy of 99.3% on the test set, showcasing the effectiveness of both CNN and ANN architectures for digit recognition.

-Feel free to explore and modify the notebook to enhance your understanding of Convolutional Neural Networks and Artificial Neural Networks using TensorFlow 2.x Keras API.
-If you have any questions or suggestions, please don't hesitate to reach out.

-Happy coding!